graalvm/graalvm-demos/native-static-images/README.md

 ## Preparation

-1. Download and install the latest GraalVM JDK with Native Image using the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
+1. Download and install the latest GraalVM JDK using [SDKMAN!](https://sdkman.io/).
     ```bash
-    bash <(curl -sL https://get.graalvm.org/jdk) -c 'native-image'
+    sdk install java 21.0.1-graal
     ```
     To meet the prerequisites, you need to install the `musl` toolchain, compile and install `zlib` into the toolchain.

 2. Download the `musl` toolchain from [musl.cc](https://musl.cc/).
-(We recommend [this one](https://more.musl.cc/10/x86_64-linux-musl/x86_64-linux-musl-native.tgz).
+We recommend [this one](https://more.musl.cc/10/x86_64-linux-musl/x86_64-linux-musl-native.tgz).
 Extract the toolchain to a directory of your choice.
 This directory will be referred as `$TOOLCHAIN_DIR`.

     Download the latest `zlib` library sources from [zlib.net](https://zlib.net/) and extract them.
 (This documentation uses `zlib-1.2.11`.)
     Create a new environment variable, named `CC`: